jmendes477/jmendes477/README.md

 ## 🎯 Current Focus
 - 🌱 Building responsive web applications with React
 - 🌐 Exploring serverless architecture and cloud-native technologies
-- 💡 Experimenting with new frontend libraries and frameworks
+- 💡 Experimenting with new libraries and frameworks

 ---